-The trial is relatively informal compared to a normal trial.
-This allows the trials to be conducted in a much more informal fashion.
+Small claims court trials are very informal compared to a regular civil trial.
+There are no rules of evidence.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-A small claims court trial is much quicker, often lasting between 15-20 minutes.
+It will likely be pretty quick.
 However, if a party wishes for a jury trial, it will likely last a few hours.

 Runnels County Court Locations

 The precinct map for Runnels County can be found here.

 Precinct 1 Place 1 Courthouse in the City of Ballinger

 This courthouse is located at:613 Hutchings Ave, Rm 303 Ballinger, TX 76821-5727

 Precinct 2 Place 1 Courthouse in the City of Winters

 This courthouse is located at:P O Box 657 Winters, TX 79567